Are you a beginner looking for top-notch blog writing tips?

 Henneke Duistermaat – Enchanting Marketing

-One of the key blogging skills (that’s often neglected) is writing a good opening.
-A good opening compels readers to read your post because it explains how your post will help readers.
+One of the vital blogging skills (that’s often neglected) is writing a good opening.
+A good introduction compels readers to read your post because it explains how it will help readers.

 Next, make sure your opening encourages blog visitors to start and keep reading: